 In practice, we do not have access to the true expectation, so we work with the sample analogue $Q_{\text{LC},n}$.
 The sample analogue can be expressed as

 where

-is the weight of observation $(\bX_i, \bY_i)$ for the $k$th mixture component.
+is the weight of observation $(\bX_i, \bY_i)$ for the $k$-th mixture component.

 Since the latent-complete log-likelihood function \eqref{eq:lc-loglike} decomposes as the sum of a function of $\bbeta$ and a function of $\btheta$, the maximization step of the EM algorithm is separable.
-Note that since $w_k$ and $p_k$ are logistic regression and binomial product models, respectively, one can apply standard off-the-shelf model fitting procedures after reweighting each observation $i$ by $\pi_k^{(t)}(\bX_i,\bY_i)$.
+Note that since $w_k$ and $p_k$ are logistic regression and binomial product models, respectively, one can apply standard off-the-shelf model fitting procedures after reweighting each observation $i$ by $\hat{\pi}_k^{(t)}(\bX_i,\bY_i)$.
 In the maximization step, the new estimate for $\bm{\theta}$ is updated as follows for each $k\in[K]$ and $j \in [d]$,

 which is simply the standard MLE formed by the sample proportion, reweighted by $\hat{\pi}_k^{(t)}(\bX_i,\bY_i)$.
 We update our estimate of $\beta_k$ by fitting a multi-class logistic regression by reweighting each corresponding observation by $\hat{\pi}_k^{(t)}(\bX_i, \bY_i)$.
-This is equivalent to regressing the variable $W^{(t)}$ on the covariates $X$, where $W_i^{(t)} = (\hat{\pi}_1^{(t)}(\bX_i, \bY_i), \ldots, \hat{\pi}_K^{(t)}(\bX_i, \bY_i)) \in S^{K-1}$ for all $i$, where $S^{K-1}$ is the $(K-1)$th probability simplex.
+This is equivalent to regressing the variable $W^{(t)}$ on the covariates $X$, where $W_i^{(t)} = (\hat{\pi}_1^{(t)}(\bX_i, \bY_i), \ldots, \hat{\pi}_K^{(t)}(\bX_i, \bY_i)) \in S^{K-1}$ for all $i$, where $S^{K-1}$ is the $(K-1)$-th probability simplex.
 Note that this is not the standard logistic regression because the outcome variable belongs to a probability simplex.
 This logistic regression can still be fit using gradient descent in standard R packages.

 Algorithm \ref{alg:latentEM} describes the process of fitting the mixture of binomial products experts model in the presence of completely observed covariate and outcome data.
-The EM algorithm is not guaranteed to converge to the global maximizer.
+For a single initialization point, the EM algorithm is not guaranteed to converge to the global maximizer.
 In practice, we run Algorithm \ref{alg:latentEM} many times with multiple random initial guesses to explore the parameter space sufficiently and choose the parameter estimate from all of them that maximizes the log-likelihood.